Is my water safe?

 Some people may be more vulnerable than the general population to contaminants in drinking water.
 Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be at risk from infections.
 These people should seek advice from their health care providers about drinking water.
 EPA and the Centers for Disease Control (CDC) issue guidelines on appropriate measures to reduce the risk of infection by cryptosporidium and other microbial contaminants.
 Call the EPA Safe Drinking Water hotline at 1-800-426-4791 for more information.

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-The City of Rockville is responsible for providing high-quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the EPA Safe Drinking Water Hotline at 1-800-426-4791 or at EPA website
+The City of Rockville is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family’s risk.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
+If you are concerned about lead in your water and wish to have your water tested, contact Glenn Maggard, Water Treatment Plant Superintendent, at 240-314-8556 or firstname.lastname@example.org.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at the EPA website.

 Where does my water come from?

 Our primary source of water is the Potomac River.
 When Rockville’s water plant is not operating because of necessary improvements or maintenance activities, or in cases of regional drought, Rockville purchases water from the Washington Suburban Sanitary Commission (WSSC).
-In 2017, Rockville purchased about 35 million gallons of water (approximately 2.1 percent of our annual production) from WSSC, which also receives its water from the Potomac River.
+In 2021, Rockville purchased about 323,000 gallons of water (approximately 0.02% of our annual production) from WSSC, which also receives its water from the Potomac River.

 Source water assessment and its availability